Netuitive/netuitive-windows-agent/README.md

-#CollectdWin
+#Netuitive-CollectdWin

-CollectdWin is a MS Windows service which collects, aggregates and publishes both application and system metrics periodically.
-These application and system metrics can be used for performance analysis and capacity planning.
-CollectdWin is very similar to Collectd (https://collectd.org), it was developed because Collectd doesnot support Windows.
+CollectdWin is a MS Windows service which collects, aggregates and publishes windows performance counters and attributes.
+CollectdWin is similar in concept and design to Collectd (https://collectd.org).

+This version was forked to add Write Netuitive and other plugins.

-For more info, refer [CollectdWin docs](../../wiki)
+For more info, see the [wiki](../../wiki)